vermingov/lucem/README.md

 verm does not allow you to bypass the (reasonable and justified) restrictions the Vinegar team has put on Sober's ability to load APKs that are modified.

 If you really cheat on Roblox, I'd say you should reconsider your life decisions than anything. \
-**verm is not associated with the VinegarHQ team or Roblox, nor is it endorsed by them!**
+**Verm is not associated with the VinegarHQ team or Roblox, nor is it endorsed by them!**

 ## Features
 - GTK4 + Libadwaita GUI to modify settings
 - GTK4-based FFlag editor that is easy to use